About Jamestown

 Jamestown’s History

-The establishment of Jamestown, the very first permanent English presence in North America, in Virginia in 1607—13 years even before Pilgrims arrived in Massachusetts at Plymouth—sparked a sequence of cultural exchanges that influenced the country and the rest of the world.
+The establishment of Jamestown, the very first permanent English presence in North America, in Virginia in 1607—13 years before Pilgrims arrived in Massachusetts at Plymouth—sparked a sequence of cultural exchanges that influenced the country and the rest of the world.
 These ancient Virginians left behind a legacy that still exists today in the shape of their constitution, language, traditions, convictions, and goals.

 Commerce in Jamestown